Twentysix26/Red-Docs/red/red_guide_linux_upstart.md

 permalink: /red_guide_linux_upstart/
 ---

-**NOTE: Before doing this, start it at least once and do the configuration process.**
+{{site.data.alerts.important}}Before doing this, start it at least once and do the configuration process.{{site.data.alerts.end}

 How to make it auto restart in case of crash, using Upstart.
 This guide assumes you used the Linux guide to install Red.